CSC-326/HW1.P2/README.md

 	* a screen shot of your passing iTrust test cases.
 5. On moodle, submit the link to this repo.

-DUE: Wednesday, Feb 3rd, midnight
+DUE: Friday, Feb 5th, midnight